 I have a Ph.D. in psychology and I am licensed to practice in Washington, DC and Virginia.
 I have a wide array of clinical experiences and exposure to multiple treatment approaches that inform my work—cognitive behavioral therapy, dialectical behavioral therapy, psychodynamic therapy, acceptance commitment and interpersonal therapy.

-I have spent my clinical career working with a wide array of psychological issues including mood disorders, anxiety disorders, self-esteem, anger management, parent/adolescent communication, self-injury, teen/adolescent issues, stress management as well as relationship and marital issues.
+I have spent my clinical career working with range of psychological issues including mood disorders, anxiety disorders, grief and loss, self-esteem, anger management, parent/adolescent communication, self-injury, teen/adolescent issues, stress management as well as relationship and marital issues.

 Education and Experience

 I received my Ph.D. in clinical psychology from American University in 2003, with a pre-doctoral internship at the University of Virginia Counseling and Psychological Services and a post-doctoral residency with the Fairfax County Community Services Board.

 I have advanced training in psychological assessment and psychotherapy, extensive work experience in university counseling centers, community mental health centers and private practice settings.